oxcompsoc/www-content/learn/resources/lesson_3/index.md

 Start by typing to following into your text editor, then run it in python:

     def sayhi():
         print "hi"

     sayhi()
     sayhi()

-We just defined a "function" called `sayhi`, you can call a function by using its name followed by parentheses, in this case `sayhi()`.
+We just defined a "function" called `sayhi`.
+You can call a function by using its name followed by parentheses.
+In this case, it's `sayhi()`.

+In this example you can see one of the advantages of functions straight away: We wrote the code once, but we can use it however many times we want.
+This means if that code were to change, and we had used it in multiple places, rather than tracking down every place it's been used and changing it there, we need only change it in one place: the function and we can be sure in the knowledge that everywhere the function is used will now be using the changed code.

 #### Introducing parameters

 Lets see a slightly different function:

     def absolute(x):
         if(x>0):